ilobilo/ilobilix/README.md

 4. Build and run the kernel:\
 ``ninja -C builddir``

-Note: you can also check github workflows for example
+Note: you can also check github workflow file\
 Note: optionally you can add run_bios or run_efi to ninja arguments\
 Note: on aarch64, only run_efi is supported\
 Note: if firmware type is not specified and architecture supports bios mode, run_bios will be used, if it doesn't, then run_efi